jonisavo/uicomponents/README.md

     [Query("count-label")]
     public readonly Label CountLabel;

-    // An instance of CounterService is injected into this field.
+    // An instance of CounterService is injected into this field
+    // in the inherited constructor.
     [Provide]
     private readonly ICounterService _counterService;